Chapter 15

 “What are we doing tomorrow?” he said.

-He rested a tentacle on her neck fuzz, where it remained until sunup.
+Xoz rested his arm on Tippi’s neck fuzz, where it remained until sunup.

-Tippi slept in, and Xoz retrieved Lina-2 from the data dock.
+She slept in while he retrieved Lina-2 from the data dock.
 After gamboling down the monolith, they said good-bye to it.

-“We’ll be back this way in a few days,” said Tippi.
-“I imagine we’ll have a story to share.”
+“We’ll be back this way in a few!” said Tippi.

 Xoz went next.

-“Building, you are full of shit, yet I’ve relinquished the urge to beat you to death.”
+“Building, you are full of crap, yet I’ve relinquished the urge to bash you into small bits.”

-“There remains the small matter of my appearance fee.”
+“There remains the matter of my appearance fee.”

-Xoz motioned to the meadow, where busted bric-a-brac littered the terrain: only the chair had survived his field testing.
+Xoz gestured to the meadow, where bric-a-brac littered the terrain: only the chair had survived his field testing.

-“Quality metallurgy,” said Xoz, holding the chair.
+“Quality metallurgy,” said Xoz, inspecting the chair.
 “No offense, bat.”

 Down in the mud, the bat kept mum.